srconstantin/srconstantin.github.io/_posts/2020-04-27-antibody-testing.md

 **Do Viral Antibodies Generally Predict Immunity to Future Infection?**

-The Who has been saying there’s “no evidence” that antibodies in recovered patients indicate immunity to COVID-19.[39]
+The WHO has been saying there’s “no evidence” that antibodies in recovered patients indicate immunity to COVID-19.[39]
 It’s too soon to tell whether this is true for COVID-19, but do antibody levels predict viral immunity in other viruses?

 In a longitudinal cohort of 7547 Nicaraguan children monitored for dengue virus, preinfection antibody titer correlated with lower risk of having a symptomatic second infection (p &lt; 0.005).
 Children with serologically confirmed but asymptomatic second infections had preinfection antibody titers 2.3-fold higher than children with symptomatic second infections.
 Also, children with symptomatic first infections were less likely to have symptomatic second infections independent of antibody titer -- apparently infection grants immunity through mechanisms other than antibody quantity.[40]